Creator-LY/pomodoro/README.md

-# Getting Started with Create React App
+# Getting Started with Pomodoro Timer

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Host the wesbite, set time for your study and enjoy relaxing schedule of work.

 ## Available Scripts